 I must admit, it’s hard for me to grasp all of this, because my cat has never bitten me hard enough to draw blood – not even when she was a playful kitten with razor sharp teeth.
 Molly is basically a marshmallow with eyes and teeth.
 I do get the occasional scratch when I’m dumb enough to use my hand to play with her instead of her laser pointer (known around here as “playing ‘Dot’”) and maybe those scratches can cause or worsen depression, too.
 There is such a thing as Cat Scratch Disease, not to be confused with “Cat Scratch Fever,” the raunchy song made popular by Ted Nugent.

 So here are a few tips from a cat owner with depression.
 I apologize if this sounds like plain old common sense, but we do live in a world where the instructions on the hairdryer box warns not to use it while sitting in a bathtub full of water:

--If your cat bites you a lot and you can’t get him to stop, Jackson Galaxy may be able to help you.
+- If your cat bites you a lot and you can’t get him to stop, get a professional trainer’s help.
 Seriously.
 That’s not normal.